afreeorange/otdb/README.md

 # The Ocular Tissue Database

-⚠️ Work in progress, will be released mid-February.
+⚠️ Work in progress.
+I use this as a way to experiment and learn so this might be the case for a while 😄

 Here are some screenshots: